Board of Commissioners

 Meet, Chuck Thaxton!

-Chuck serves as Vice Chairman of the Polk County Board of Commissioners.
+Chuck serves as Chairman of the Polk County Board of Commissioners.

 Bio coming soon!